 The northeastern Minnesota project, called NorthMet and owned jointly by Swiss and Canadian companies, would be the first so-called sulfide mine in the state.
 Sulfide mining is more complicated and produces more toxic waste than Minnesota's traditional iron mining.
 Where iron mining waste is stored in tailings basins actually meant to leak a bit, sulfide mining waste storage should be water tight, because the tailings are so toxic.

 The stakes could hardly be higher.
-A catastrophic tailings dam failure could inundate the environmentally sensitive area between Hoyt Lakes and Babbitt with two billion gallons of sulfuric mine waste which would inevitably infiltrate into thousands of square miles of the St. Louis River watershed, spreading like blood through capillaries.
+A catastrophic tailings dam failure could inundate the environmentally sensitive area between Hoyt Lakes and Babbitt with two billion gallons of sulfuric mine waste which would inevitably infiltrate NorthMet on the map of Minnesota into thousands of square miles of the St. Louis River watershed, spreading like blood through capillaries.
 It has happened in other places like Mount Polley, Canada (2014), Mariana, Brazil (2015), and Brumadinho, Brazil (2019), surprising engineers and geologists.

 The effects would be devastating to the area as a wave of toxic liquid pollution filled with sulfur, mercury, arsenic, copper, nickel, manganese, and other heavy metals flowed north to the scenic Embarrass River or south to the Partridge River, and from those two places west to the St. Louis River, which drains most of northeastern Minnesota, and on to Lake Superior at Duluth.
 It would destroy a portion of the state's wild rice fields, kill millions of fish, disable farms, foul city water supplies, and render some of the wildest and most scenic parts of the state unfit for human or animal life.